GenTrajSim/UOP/README.md

 # **UOP**: A universal Order Parameter Architecture for Crystallization

 ## Environment requirements
-The following softwares/environments (version) are required.
+The following softwares/environments (versions) are required.
 ```bash
 python == 3.11.0
 tensorflow == 2.4.0